Open Library of Humanities obtains formal charitable status

 Posted by Martin Paul Eve on 2015-09-04

+Journals wishing to join the platform should submit an initial enquiry to email@example.com.
+After the September launch of the OLH, applications will be be subject to the platform’s joining procedure.
 Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Dr. Martin Paul Eve: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.

 Back to News List